vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ## Submit the inventory count to SAP

 As noted earlier, we call `BAPI_MATPHYSINV_COUNT` to submit the inventory count, and then `BAPI_TRANSACTION_COMMIT` to finalize the update.
 All XQL resides in a standard SAP data source with placeholders for the inventory number, fiscal year, and a `CountTablePayload` that holds a dynamic number of table rows based on the document's items.
-This setup keeps the script flexible no matter how many items the inventory document contains.
+This setup keeps the script flexible, no matter how many items the inventory document contains.

 {% highlight test %}
 EXECUTE FUNCTION 'BAPI_MATPHYSINV_COUNT'